-At Eye Health Centres, we know that there is more to fitting a pair of glasses than just measuring the distance between your eyes.
-Once your prescription has been determined and your frame is selected, we will use the Visioffice® 2 to take personalized measurements of not just your interpupillary distance (IPD), but also where in the frame your eyes sit and how they move as you point your head in different directions.
+At Eye Health Centres, we know that there is more to fitting a pair of eyeglasses than just measuring the distance between your eyes.
+Once your prescription is determined, we will use the Visioffice® 2 to take personalized measurements of not only your interpupillary distance (IPD), but also where in the frame your eyes sit and how they move as you point your head in different directions.
 This information is then sent to the lab with your prescription to customize your spectacle lenses to both your eyes and your frame.

 Hi-index (Thinner and Lighter Lenses)

 The higher the index of refraction of a material, the thinner the lens can be and still bend the light the same as a conventional material.
-This allows for a much more appealing pair of glasses, especially in higher prescriptions.
+This allows for a much more appealing pair of eyeglass lenses for Calgary residents, especially in higher prescriptions.
 Since less lens material is needed in hi-index, it is much lighter.
 The hi-index material itself blocks nearly 100% of harmful UV light and is tintable.

 Essilor – Safety